AJ528/stm32wl_project_template/README.md

 # stm32wl_project_template

+## Status
+Totally functional, but I'd like to add some more comments to the .vscode files

+## Details
 Initially, my goal for this repository was to make a project template for any STM32WL microcontroller project.
 Unfortunately, each microcontroller in the STM32WL family has a different list of processor cores (CM0 vs CM4, single vs dual core), interrupts, and memory size/layout.
 This means that each microcontroller needs a unique linker script, startup file, and device header file.

 Default options/assumptions used when creating this template: